binlong/Hunter-Pet-Status/README.md

 # Hunter Pet Status
- This addon is specifically for BM Hunters.
-If in the future that it needs to be updated for all hunters then I will make those changes.
+ This addon is specifically for BM and Survival Hunters.
+If in the future that it needs to be updated for Marksman then I will make those changes

 <p>Hunter Pet Status simply tracks to see if your pet is summoned in Dungeons or Raids instance.</p>
 <p>The addon shows an appropriate icon when you don't have active pet summoned.</p>